lalitsom/Notes/World_History.md

 Pre-18th Century
-Certainly, here are some key events that occurred before the 18th century:

 1. **Ancient Civilizations**: The rise and fall of several ancient civilizations, including Mesopotamia, Egypt, Greece, and Rome, which made significant contributions to art, culture, politics, and technology.